skip to Main Content

 Why does Elder Law matter?

 Health care costs are rising at a rate faster than most people’s finances can afford.
-In addition, people are living longer because of advances in medicine and healthcare in Arkansas.
+In addition, people are living longer because of advances in medicine and health care in Arkansas.
 Many don’t realize that the fastest-growing segment of the American population includes people ages 80 and over.

 Understanding Guardianship in Arkansas